 Personally I preferred this.
 To start with as I already mentioned it helped to make the Doctor seem more alien.
 Also once I think it made the Doctor stand out somewhat from other fictional characters.
 The Doctor from classic Who is one of the only characters I can think of who has no love interests of any kind.

 Just about every other fictional character you can name has to have a love interest.
-James Bond, Superman, Tarzan they all have their iconic love interests.
+James Bond, Superman, Tarzan etc.

 Even characters who are supposed to be big tortured loners who shun human company still manage to always have love interests.
 Look at Angel who is a cursed Vampire that will go evil if he falls in love.
 Doesn’t slow him down.
 For his three years on Buffy he had Buffy, and also Cordelia and Faith chasing after him at various points.
 On his own show he had detective Lockley for a year, then Darla next season, then Cordelia after he knocked Darla up for, and then after Cordelia fell into coma he had a Werewolf girlfriend for the final season of his own show.

-Its the same with female characters of course.
+Its the same with female heroes of course.
 Buffy always has to have a love interest whether that’s with Angel, Riley or her sado masochistic relationship with Spike and Xena’s the same too.

 Even asexual characters have to have a love interest of some kind eventually.
 Sherlock Holmes is shown to be attracted to Irene Adler in the novels.
 Its only hinted at, but still it has become much more prominent in subsequent adaptations, some of which have even had Holmes marry Irene and have children with her.
 Sheldon Cooper from the Big Bang Theory meanwhile has also fallen in love with Amy Farrah Fowler.

 So much for the whole being Asexual thing.